wingsoffirewiki/fandom.js/README.md

 # fandom.js

-A client for the Fandom + MediaWiki APIs
+A powerful library to interact with the Fandom + MediaWiki APIs